gregtatum/gl-shader-config/README.md

 	matrixUniformTypes = [ "Matrix2fv", "Matrix3fv", "Matrix4fv" ]
 	singleUniformTypes = [ "1f",  "2f",  "3f",  "4f",  "1i",  "2i",  "3i",  "4i" ]

+Uniforms can also be assigned values directly, and this module will try and decide the intended type.
+It takes floats, arrays, and Float32Arrays.
+These simple assignments get mapped to the structure above

+	config.uniforms = {
+	    color : [1,0,0] // 3fv
+	    intensity : 15 // 1f
+		position : new Float32Array(2) // 2fv
+	    scale : [ 3, 0, 0, 0,
+	              0, 3, 0, 0,
+	              0, 0, 3, 0,
+	              0, 0, 0, 1  ] // Matrix4fv
+	}

 ### config.textures